Visualize and assess 25 ADHD traits and understand how they affect your life.Learn more

 There is a close relationship between ADHD and interest.
 We often forget that people with ADHD are highly creative.
 The areas of our brain responsible for thinking outside the box and being creative are usually more active than those who don't have ADHD.

 It is for this reason that people with ADHD tend to be very interested in a lot of things.
 We are always on the lookout for new and exciting experiences that can give us the dopamine rush that we crave.
-However, the moment that the brain chemical starts to wear off and produce a calm state, that's when we often realize that our interests are short-lived.
+However, our brains are no longer feeling rewarded by the activity, that's when we often realize that our interests are short-lived.

 Hobbies can be temporary for adults with ADHD.
 We should understand that we are prone to create new interests and lose the old ones.
 The good thing is that we can still find ways to appreciate the things that we used to like even if we no longer have the interest in pursuing them. 😘